geomagas/2048cc/README.md

 Game-play
 ---------

-There are actually 2 modes: normal and replay-mode.
+There are 2 playing modes: normal and replay.

 **Normal-mode**